 - Log ICMP Packets – Select the logging policy for ICMP packets.

 - Log-All – Log all ICMP packets except type ECHO.

 - Log-Unexpected – Log all ICMP packets except ECHO and UNREACHABLE.

 - Allow Threat Log Processing – Allow other processes to access threat log information for further processing.

-- Enable intermediate reports – Enable sending of intermediate reports with delta counters.
-(Use the IPFIX reporting interval [m] option to determine how often intermediate reports are sent.)
+- Enable Intermediate Flow Reports – Enable sending of intermediate reports with delta counters.
+(Use the Intermediate Reporting Interval [min] option to determine how often intermediate reports are sent)

-- IPFIX reporting interval [m] – Interval in minutes between two intermediate IPFIX flow reports for each active flow.
+- Intermediate Reporting Interval [min] – Interval in minutes between two intermediate IPFIX flow reports for each active flow.

-- IPFIX Template – If set to Extended, includes additional information such as delta counters, to the IPFIX export.
-If your collector does not support reverse flows, select Uniflow templates, these templates will duplicate the traffic against the collector.
+Template – If set to Extended, includes additional information, such as delta counters, to the IPFIX export.
+If your collector does not support reverse flows, select Uniflow templates.
+These templates will duplicate the traffic against the collector.

 - Settings – Click Set/Edit to configure connection tracing settings.